huggingface/datasets/metrics/sari/README.md

 `F1_keep` is the n-gram F1 score for keep operations

-`P_del` is the n-gram precision score for delete operations n = 4, as in the original paper.
+`P_del` is the n-gram precision score for delete operations

+The number of n grams, `n`, is equal to 4, as in the original paper.

 This implementation is adapted from [Tensorflow's tensor2tensor implementation](https://github.com/tensorflow/tensor2tensor/blob/master/tensor2tensor/utils/sari_hook.py).
 It has two differences with the [original GitHub implementation](https://github.com/cocoxu/simplification/blob/master/SARI.py):